flozz/cover-thumbnailer/README.md

 > is legacy code that have not been maintained for years, so it may not work
 > out of the box and fixes can take time to be released.

-Cover thumbnailer is a small Python script which displays music album covers in Nautilus (GNOME file browser) and Thunar (XFCE file browser), preview of pictures which are in a folder and more.
+Cover thumbnailer is a small Python script which displays music album covers, preview of pictures which are in a folder and more.

+Supported file browser:

+* Nautilus¹ (GNOME file browser)
+* Thunar (XFCE file browser)
+* Caja (MATE file browser)

 ----

-**NOTE: Nautilus support**
+**NOTE¹: Nautilus support**

 Since Nautilus started sandboxing thumbnailers, Cover Thumbnailer do not work out of the box with this file borwser anymore.
 A button have been added to the